 - Oral cancer is the fourth most common dog cancer overall.4

-- The incidence of malignant oral tumors is higher in dogs 8 years of age and older.24
+- The incidence of malignant oral tumors is higher in dogs age eight and older.24

 What Causes Mouth Cancer in Dogs

-While we are often unable to determine an exact cause for other types of cancer, oral tumors do have some likely culprits.
+While we often cannot determine an exact cause for other cancer types, oral tumors have some likely culprits.

 Another report showed that papillomavirus may lead to oral carcinoma in dogs.10